 The Folk Belief and Religious Folklife Section of the American Folklore Society invites submissions for the William A. Wilson Prize for the Best Undergraduate Student Paper in Folk Belief or Religious Folklife, with an honorarium of $250.
 The award is given to recognize an excellent undergraduate paper on a topic in folk belief and religious folklife in honor of professor emeritus of Brigham Young University, William Albert “Bert” Wilson (1933-2016) for his work as folklorist, editor, archivist, teacher, and scholar of the Finnish Kalevala and of Mormon folklore.

-Submissions: All research papers, in English, by undergraduate students written after January 1 of the previous year (e.g., January 1, 2020 for the 2021 Prize), published or unpublished at the time of submission, and written on a folk belief or religious folklife topic, broadly construed, are eligible.
+Submissions: All research papers, in English, by undergraduate students written after January 1 of the previous year (i.e., during the previous 17 months), published or unpublished at the time of submission, and written on a folk belief or religious folklife topic, broadly construed, are eligible.